-When installing the switch on a desktop or shelf, the rubber feet included with the device must be attached on the bottom of each corner of the device's base to allow enough ventilation space between the device and the surface underneath it.
+When installing the switch on a desktop or shelf, the rubber feet included with the device must be attached on the bottom at each corner of the device's base.
+Allow enough ventilation space between the device and the objects around it.